36 Agile Business Analyst Interview Questions

 Agile Business Analyst Roles

-• Analyzing Business Processes: Examining current processes to pinpoint inefficiencies and areas needing enhancement.
+• Analyzing Business Processes: Examining current processes to identify inefficiencies and areas for improvement.

 • Identifying Improvements: Determining key areas where changes can improve performance and results.